hms-dbmi/chromoscope/docs/data-formats.md

 Refer to the documentation of Samtools for details (https://www.htslib.org/doc/tabix.html).

+!> The VCF files should be sorted and indexed to be able to make SVELT to properly show genomics features.

 ## BAM & BAI

 For read alignments, we use standard BAM files along with BAI files.
 To generate the index file, you can run the following command: